andycowl/bbdb3-manual/tutorial.rst

 ---------------------------

-To use birthday and anniversaries in BBDB, you must ensure 'anniv is included in the list of parameters when calling 'bbdb-initialize' in 'init.el'::
+To use birthday and anniversaries in BBDB, you must ensure 'anniv is included in the list of parameters when calling `bbdb-initialize` in 'init.el'::

   (bbdb-initialize 'gnus 'message 'anniv)